 The Inclusion Team are present during all our youth club sessions, which are divided into Juniors and Seniors.

 We’re always on the lookout for volunteers to support with these sessions.
-This role may include 1-to-1 work with members and supporting the delivery of group activities at the Club or on trips.
+This role may include group work with members and supporting the delivery of group activities at the Club or on trips.
 The role is ideal for those with experience in this area wishing to further their skills, individuals studying for a relevant qualification such as Health and Social Care, or simply someone with a passion to support young people.

 For more information, please visit the Volunteer page.

-We have a few ways in which we support those in need, such as therapeutic interventions, expressive play, and Time to Talk.
+We have a few ways in which we support those in need, such as therapeutic interventions, expressive play, and time to talk.

 For some young people that access our Club it can be difficult to make decisions, and each young person with a disability has varied needs.
 We want to make the time spent at the Club for each young person as fun as possible, and have put in place various interventions to encourage independence.
 We offer a range of communication-based, behavioural and educational approaches used to support people with disabilities, including approaches such as PECS (Picture Exchange Communication System) and sensory integration.